querqy/chorus/TECHNICAL_DETAILS.md

 ## Keycloak

 Lots going on here!
-We have migrated to the Quarkus version, which promises better startup times, but we don't use the production version, so we get a 12 second start up penality ;-(.
+We have migrated to the Quarkus version, which promises better startup times, but we don't use the production version, so we get a 12 second start up penalty ;-(.

 https://github.com/eabykov/keycloak-compose for ideas.